hasura/graphql-engine/docs/graphql/manual/deployment/kubernetes/index.rst

 The above creates a LoadBalancer type service with port 80.
 So you should be able to access the console at the external IP.

-For example, using docker-for-desktop on mac:
+For example, using Docker-for-desktop on Mac:

 .. code-block:: bash